Kavya-chinchankar/Todo-App_Task/README.md

 $ npm install (to install dependencies)
 ```

-Run the json server with this command "json-server --watch data/todos.json --port 3001"
+Run the json server with this command

 ```
 # --- Terminal ---